Frequently Asked Questions (FAQs) - FATCA Registration System

 You are required to select and answer challenge questions from a predefined list when creating an account or at first time log-in.
 Challenge questions will be used by you to reset your access code if you forget it.
 Challenge questions and answers can be reviewed and updated at any time when you are logged into your account.
 From the home page, you can select the “Challenge Questions - Edit/Review” option and review and make changes as necessary.

 A member financial institution (FI) cannot create its own FATCA account.
-The lead FI will create all their member accounts and provide each member FI with its login credentials.
+The lead FI will create all their member accounts and provide each member FI with its FATCA ID.
 Once the account is created, either the lead or the member can complete and submit the registration.
+Each member will be required to create or sign in to existing Login.gov or ID.me account to access their FATCA account once created by the lead FI.

 Once the lead FI creates its own FATCA account, and has completed Part 1 of the registration, it will create the FATCA accounts for each member by adding the members in Part 2, question 12 of the online registration.
-As soon as a member’s information is completed, and the “add another” button is clicked, that member FI will appear in the table below the question with its newly created FATCA ID and temporary access code.
+As soon as a member’s information is completed, and the “add another” button is clicked, that member FI will appear in the table below the question with its newly created FATCA ID and email of its Responsible Officer.

 You can change the access code by logging into the FATCA account, and selecting the “Access Code – Change” option from your home page.
 You can also reset your own access code by clicking on the “Forgot FATCA ID or Access Code?” link from the login page, and following the instructions to answer the challenge questions provided during registration.